Skip to content

 open_first_tab_by_default boolean false if true, the first navigation tab will be opened by default

-locale_fallback_type string(mixed|standard) mixed if the provided Settings doesn’t have any available translations, the widget will fallback to a supported language.
+locale_fallback_type string(mixed|supported) mixed if the provided Settings doesn’t have any available translations, the widget will fallback to a supported language.

 - if mixed, the widget will always display browser-localisable strings (such as dates, numbers, and country names) in the language set by settings.locale, even if that locale has no text translations.